Point Wild

+Point Wild is a point 11 kilometers (6.8 miles) west of Cape Valentine on the North coast of Elephant Island in the South Shetland Islands.
+It lies 2 kilometres (1.2 miles) east of Saddleback Point, and directly adjacent to the Furness Glacier.
+Its exact coordinates are 61°05'53.0S and 54°51'39.3W.

-It was named for Frank Wild, leader of the party from Shackleton's shipwrecked expedition which camped and managed to survive on the point for four and a half months until they were rescued on 30 August 1916.
+It was named for Frank Wild, leader of the party from Shackleton's Endurance shipwrecked expedition which camped and managed to survive on the point for four and a half months until they were rescued on 30 August 1916 by the Chilean Naval vessel Yelcho commanded by Captain Luis Alberto Pardo.

 Historic site

 A bust of Captain Luis Alberto Pardo, with a monolith and plaques, has been placed at the point to celebrate the rescue of the survivors of the Endurance by the Yelcho.
-The inscription reads:
+The Spanish inscription reads:

-Here on August 30th, 1916, the Chilean Navy cutter Yelcho commanded by Pilot Luis Pardo Villalón rescued the 22 men from the Shackleton Expedition who survived the wreck of the Endurance living for four and one half months in this Island.